 2. Hai Phong Port

-Hai Phong Port is one of the region’s oldest, established in 1874 and it serves as a gateway for Northern Vietnam.
-Once current development work is complete the port will handle a ship of between 30 – 40 thousand DWT.
+Established in 1874, Hai Phong Port is one of the region’s oldest ports, and serves as a gateway for Northern Vietnam.

 RECOMMENDED INCOTERMS FOR EXPORTS TO ASIA